-- 29. Although we are independent of Audit Scotland and are responsible for forming our own views and opinions, we do work closely with them throughout the audit.
+- 28. Although we are independent of Audit Scotland and are responsible for forming our own views and opinions, we do work closely with them throughout the audit.
 This helps, for example, to identify common priorities and risks, treat consistently any issues arising that impact on a number of audited bodies, and further develop an efficient and effective approach to public audit.
-We share information about identified risks, good practices and barriers to improvement so that lessons to be learnt and knowledge of what works can be disseminated to all relevant bodies. - Audit Scotland undertakes national performance audits on issues affecting the public sector.
+We will share information about identified risks, good practices and barriers to improvement so that lessons to be learnt and knowledge of what works can be disseminated to all relevant bodies. - 29.
+Audit Scotland undertakes national performance audits on issues affecting the public sector.
 We will review SPT's arrangements for taking action on any issues reported in the national performance reports which may have a local impact.
-We also consider the extent to which SPT uses the national performance reports as a means to help improve performance at the local level. - During the year we may also be required to provide information to Audit Scotland to support the national performance audits or provide information to support the assessment of the impact of specified published performance audit reports.
+We plan to assess the extent to which SPT uses the national performance reports as a means to help improve performance at the local level. - 30.
+During the year we may also be required to provide information to Audit Scotland to support the national performance audits.